top of page

 Why Inconsistent Sales Efforts Are Quietly Costing Hotels More Than They Realize.

-And that momentum?
-It’s much harder to rebuild than it is to maintain.
+The loss of sales momentum is more difficult to rebuild than it is to maintain.

-What Is a Sales Gap?
+The Sales Gap?

 • Low or inconsistent outreach